How To Season A Cast Iron Skillet

 Instead, you can purposefully season cast iron using the method below.
 A pan's first initial seasoning should occur over multiple consecutive rounds.
 The key is many thin layers of carbonized oil!
 Don't rush it!

-What Is The Best Oil To Use To Season Cast Iron?
+What Is The Best Oil To Use To Season Cast Iron Skillet?

-Good neutral oils to use are canola oil, vegetable oil, grapeseed oil, sunflower oil, and safflower oil.
-Some cooks prefer flaxseed oil, as it creates a very hard seasoning.
+Good neutral oils are grapeseed oil, sunflower oil, and safflower oil.
+Some cooks prefer flaxseed oil, peanut oil, and olive oil as they create a very hard seasoning.
 However, it has a low smoke point.
 Other cooks will use various solid animal fat, such as lard, ghee butter, or tallow.
 While these create a great seasoning, they are not flavorless fats and will give a taste to your cooking.

 How Often Do I Need To Reseason A Cast Iron Skillet?

-There's a sense in which you're reseasoning your cast iron cookware every time you use them.
+There's a sense in which you're reseasoning your cast iron cookware every time you use it and how to clean the cast iron skillet after each use.
 However, you might notice that the glassy black patina is starting to wear off.
 This happens most quickly if you tend to cook acidic foods.
 If this is the case, it's time for a thorough oiling and heating process.
 Some cast iron skillet companies, such as Lodge Cast Iron, suggest reseasoning your skillet once or twice a year.

 Clean The Skillet

-If you are cleaning a cast iron pan with sticky gunk, stuck-on food, and residue, you can try to use steel wool to clean.
+If you are cleaning a cast iron pan with sticky gunk, stuck-on food, and residue, you can try to use steel wool or scrub brush to clean.
 However, steel wool will strip the pan completely.
-Dip the steel wool in warm soapy water and gently scrub the areas with stuck-on food or residue.
+Dip the steel wool in warm, soapy water and gently scrub the areas with stuck-on food or residue.
 Use light pressure and circular motions.
 Avoid using excessive force, as too much pressure can scratch the skillet.
 Prior to reseasoning, make certain to rinse and dry the skillet thoroughly.

 Dry The Skillet Thoroughly